Performing with Modular Synths and Circuitry Building

 Monday 16.1, 2-5pm

-Class 12 (KB): creative strategies
+Class 12 (KB): creative strategies and finalize

 Further software/hardware combinations